How To Teach Sex Ed When Even The Word Is Taboo

 The educator was quick to explain that, though parents and schools called her a sex educator, “I never get to talk about sex.
 I don’t even get to tell young boys that it’s okay to have wet dreams.”
 Instead, she said, she often felt as though she was competing with the resources that teenagers were able to find themselves.

-“Even the Pakistani serialized dramas on television are alluding to extramarital affairs,” she added.
+“Even the Pakistani serialised dramas on television are alluding to extramarital affairs,” she added.
 “These kids already know way too much, but none of them have been given the tools to understand it.”

 I asked a former principal at a private school conglomerate in Karachi how she handled sex ed for her students.
 In her classes, she said, most conversations about reproduction were held using plant biology.